-We’ve just learned of the passing of one of Africa’s most forward thinking conservationists – Delia Craig.
+One of Africa’s most forward-thinking conservationists – Delia Craig– has just passed.
 Along with her husband, David, and her sons, Ian and Will, Delia converted their family ranch – then known as Lewa Downs – into today’s Lewa Conservancy.
 It started with the creation of the Ngare Sergoi sanctuary for rhinos in 1983 – inspired by and in partnership with Anna Merz – another of Africa’s most dedicated conservationists.
 Lewa has since become one of Africa’s most successful and influential wildlife conservancies – creating an inspiring model for others to follow.

-I met Delia briefly in 1989, during my first visit to Lewa Downs.
-As we were watching a pair of white rhinos grazing, a small Land Rover pulled up on the opposite side of our vehicle – away from the rhinos.
-Delia introduced herself and welcomed us to Lewa Downs.
-What I remember most was her obvious excitement that we came to see the rhinos and her shining smile.
+Justin met Delia briefly in 1989, during his first visit to Lewa Downs.
+As they were watching a pair of white rhinos grazing, a small Land Rover pulled up on the opposite side of our vehicle – away from the rhinos.
+Delia introduced herself and welcomed them to Lewa Downs.
+What he remembers most was her obvious excitement that they came to see the rhinos and her shining smile.